 - 3.9 While national planning policy identifies Commercial and Industrial waste as a separate waste stream to LACW, in the London Plan it is combined with LACW and collectively referred to as household, industrial and commercial waste, or 'HIC waste' for short.
-These waste types are grouped together as there are similarities between their characteristics, particularly that element of commercial waste classed as 'municipal' alongside LACW, and hence they may be managed through similar types of waste management facility. - 3.10 Data for tonnages of C&I waste generated in East London is not readily available due to the lack of clear definition in the available datasets.
+These waste types are grouped together as there are similarities between their characteristics, and hence they may be managed through similar types of waste management facility. - 3.10 Data for tonnages of C&I waste generated in East London is not readily available due to the lack of clear definition in the available datasets.
 Therefore, it is not possible to establish the management profile of this stream with the same degree of certainty as for LACW.
 However, for the purposes of planning for this waste stream, the London Plan apportionments determine the future combined need for the management of HIC waste within East London through to 2041.